wp-plugins/radio-buttons-for-taxonomies/readme.txt

 1. The settings page where you determine which taxonomies will get radio buttons.
 2. This is what the metabox will look like on the post editor screen.

+== Bug Reporting ==

+Please report any issues at: https://github.com/helgatheviking/Radio-Buttons-for-Taxonomies/issues

 == Changelog ==

+- 1.1.2 -
+* Removed unneeded localize_script object
+* Fix fatal error on multisite ( caused by using an anonymous function when not supported until PHP 5.3)
+* Fixed quick edit refresh ( second click on quick edit for same item and the value still reflected the original)

 = 1.1.1 =
 * Fix notice in popular terms tab
-* Fix fatal error on multisite
+* Attempted fix fatal error on multisite

 = 1.1 =
 * Added columns to edit screen for every radio taxonomy